 Is there healing from historical trauma?

 Communities must be willing to form partnerships and work together.
 Community members must be willing to speak up and express what they are feeling.
-When people recognize there is pain and suffering that is beyond their control and that others are experiencing the same feeling, real strides can be made.
+When people recognize pain and suffering beyond their control and that others are experiencing the same feeling, real strides can be made.